William Katt

-William Theodore Katt (born February 16, 1951) is an American actor and musician best known as the star of the television series The Greatest American Hero.
-He first became known for playing Tommy Ross, the ill-fated prom date of Carrie White in the original film version of Carrie (1976) and subsequently starred in films such as First Love (1977), Big Wednesday (1978) and Butch and Sundance: The Early Days (1979).
+William Theodore Katt (born February 16, 1951) is an American actor and musician.
+He is best known for his starring role as Ralph Hinkley/Hanley on the ABC television series The Greatest American Hero (1981–1983).

+Katt first became known for playing Tommy Ross, the ill-fated prom date of Carrie White in the original film version of Carrie (1976).
+He subsequently starred in films such as First Love (1977), Big Wednesday (1978) and Butch and Sundance: The Early Days (1979).
 Between 1985 and 1988, he starred in nine Perry Mason television films alongside his mother Barbara Hale, who reprised her role as Della Street from the television series Perry Mason.

 Early life

 Katt was born in Los Angeles to actors Bill Williams (birth name Herman August Wilhelm Katt) and Barbara Hale.
+His paternal grandparents were emigrants from Germany, while his mother had Irish and Scottish ancestry.
 He grew up in the San Fernando Valley and began acting as a teenager, sometimes appearing with his parents.
-He graduated from Army & Navy Academy, Carlsbad, California.
+He graduated from Army and Navy Academy, Carlsbad, California.